 Insurance Info for DANW Contractors

 Dog Adventures Northwest is licensed through the State of Oregon, and bonded and insured through the Association for Professional Dog Trainers and the Business Insurers of the Carolinas.
-To be included in the Dog Adventures Northwest insurance policy, all Independent Contractors must pay $25 to Dog Adventures Northwest to be listed as an "additional insured."
+To be included in the Dog Adventures Northwest insurance policy, all Independent Contractors must pay $25 to Dog Adventures Northwest to be listed as an "additional insured" for every year they work with the company.

 Please note that if you intend to care for dogs under Dog Adventures Northwest and another company concurrently, you must carry professional insurance and also list and furnish payment for Dog Adventures Northwest to be listed as an "additional insured."